Kistik0777/squeezelite-esp32/README.md

 ## Squeeze-Amp-Too
 This fork is aimed at support for the [squeeze-amp-too hardware](https://github.com/rochuck/squeeze-amp-too) project.
 Specifically the software on the branch [squeezetoo](https://github.com/rochuck/squeezelite-esp32/tree/squeezetoo).
 This hardware and software combination adds the following:
 * ws2812 support.
-This allows for led based
+This allows for led based:
   * vu-meters
   * progress bars
   * battery voltage indication